Docker Kubernetes Notes · bacchanalian madness

 Kubernetes is just a container orchestrator.
 The central part remains our image, which contains the application we want to run.
 In the end Kubernetes runs lots and lots of containers – however in a smart way.

-But it doesn’t allow you to schedule individual containers, it wraps the container into something called a pod – which can be considered as a logical host with 1..n containers in it.
-Its one or more containers that share storage and network resources.
+Kubernetes doesn’t allow you to schedule individual containers, it wraps the container into something called a pod – which can be considered as a logical host with one or more containers that share storage and network resources.
 Put another way, a Kubernetes Pod is a set of containers that perform an interrelated function and that operate as part of the same workload.

 Containers in a pod share storage/network interface.
 Usually its one or two containers per pod, following the sidecar (2nd container provides augmentation to improve the application container) or adapter (provides abstraction to entities outside of pod) pattern.
 (Containers vs Pods)